simphotonics/quote_buffer/example/README.md

 ## Examples

-The examples located in this folder show how to use the class `QuoteBuffer` to simplify the generation of Dart string literals that are enclosed with escaped quotation marks.
+The examples located in this folder show how to use the class `QuoteBuffer` to simplify the generation of string literals whose content is enclosed by escaped quotation marks.

 The file [example.dart] demonstrates how to use the methods:
 - `string(Object obj)`